 I create welcoming and engaging learning environments that support self-directed and complex play.
 They allow children to experiment, test their ideas, try different roles, and express their views and opinions.
 I value the principles of democratic classrooms where children are involved in establishing rules and making choices collectively.
 This shared power comes with a responsibility to be caring stewards of our environment and responsible citizens of our classroom community.

 I value honest work and building real-life skills.
-I find them important for a child’s sense of well-being, confidence, and participation in a life of our classroom community.
+I find them to be important for a child’s sense of well-being, confidence, and participation in a life of our classroom community.
 Cooking, baking, gardening, and woodworking are a part of our curriculum and we take pride in our accomplishments!

 Outdoor time is very important to me and I make sure that children are ready to play outside in all kinds of Nova Scotia weather!
 I help children develop meaningful relationships with their natural environments by modelling observation skills and sharing my own fascination with all living things.